markusfisch/bots/README.md

 	.#...

 `A` is you.
 You can be any letter from A to P.
-First line is in front of you, the last one is behind you.
+The first line is always in front of you, the last one is behind you.

 `.` is flatland, `~` is water, `#` is wood and `X` is a wall or a rock.
 You can't walk through water, wood, stone or other players.